If you are missing one or more teeth, you may be struggling to eat and speak, and may feel self-conscious about the gap in your smile.

 Kasperowski Family Dentistry in Westfield, MA, offers traditional and implant-supported dental bridges for improved oral health.

 Why are dental bridges such an effective treatment?

 Restore Function & Aesthetics to Your Smile

-Eat & Speak NaturallyA dental bridge can replace up to three missing teeth in a row.
+Eat & Speak NaturallyA dental bridge can replace several missing teeth in a row.
 Closing the gap in your smile can restore natural function, allowing you to eat and speak properly.

 Achieve Realistic Results

-Dental bridges are made using natural-looking materials that are designed to fit seamlessly into your smile.
-Our doctors will carefully design your bridge for realistic results.
+Dental bridges are made using natural-looking materials that fit seamlessly into your smile.
+Our dentists at Kasperowski Family Dentistry in Westfield, MA, will carefully design your bridge for realistic results.

 There is no reason to feel embarrassed about tooth loss...